Caring for your Formula Fed Baby

 - Your baby does not want to eat.

-- Your baby's skin turns yellow or he has a rash.
+- Your baby's skin turns yellow or he or she has a rash.

 - You have questions or concerns about caring for your baby.